St Matthew Passion

 Evangelist

-took a sponge, and filled it with vinegar,
+took a sponge and dipped it in vinegar

 Evangelist